PRAISE-group/guidelines-technical/README.md

 - Break up your long texts or paragraphs into subsections or subsubsections if required.
 - Highlight important points with `\itemize` or `\descriptions`.
 Long paragraphs and lines must be avoided.
 - Make `\newcommand{}` for notations or formats that you can easily reuse in the paper multiple times.
 - Make `\renewcommand{}` for notations and commands that you want to re-define for your use case.
+- Use `inkscape` for figures.

 ## Citations